syncfusion-content/maui-docs/MAUI/visual-studio-integration/Syncfusion-Notifications.md

 ## Notification Configuration

 The Syncfusion Options page allows you to configure notification settings.
-Customise trial and newer version notifications with a simple true or false toggle.
+Customize trial and newer version notifications with a simple true or false toggle.

 It can be accessed by clicking **Tools -> Options -> Syncfusion -> .NET MAUI**